 In the beginning, we may not have the willpower to dedicate ourselves to transforming our mindset.

-But if we keep the dream in front of us through tools such as vision boards, affirmations, and journaling about our dreams in a stream of consciousness, establishing creative empowerment partnerships, and building a community of like-minded folks, it won’t require willpower.
+But if we keep the dream in front of us through tools such as

-Your focus and commitment to self-growth and personal development will be more than enough.
+Yes, indeed, your focus and commitment to self-growth and personal development will be more than enough.

-Therefore, we are looking at a process, not a quick fix.
+With this approach to life and living, we are looking at a process, not a quick fix.
 And in that process, you will discover the path to happiness, peace, and fulfillment.